apace100/origins-docs/docs/types/power_types/modify_status_effect_amplifier.md

 }
 ```

-This example will modify the amplifier of the Speed status effect to have a 1 level increase, making the entity that has the power recieve Speed II if the entity were to receive Speed I, etc.
+This example will modify the amplifier of the Speed status effect to have a 1 level increase, making the entity that has the power receive Speed II if the entity were to receive Speed I, etc.